Banjarese

 - Culinary Traditions

-- Culinary traditions feature rich, spicy flavors, with dishes like 'soto Banjar' and 'ketupat' being popular.
+- Culinary traditions feature rich flavors and spices, with dishes like 'soto Banjar' being popular.

 - Climate Adaptation Strategies